Srinunaik000/Bug_Bounty_tool/README.md

 ### Automate
 sed 's/=\([^&]*\)/=FUZZ/' urls.txt > updated_urls.txt
-- it will automatically add Fuzz word in the parameter, if you long list of url's then use this command
+- it will automatically add Fuzz word in the parameter, if you have long list of url's then use this command

 ## Clone the Repository